-The objective of this second phase of the CPUlab is to build the hardwired Control Logic that drives automatic instruction execution on our SEQ datapath.
-Most of what you need is already in place, but we've updated and provided you with a new version of the Datapath.
+The objective of Lab 11 (aka HW6 Part B) is to build the hardwired Control Logic that drives automatic instruction execution on our SEQ datapath.
+Most of what you need is already in place, but I've updated and provided you with a new version of the Datapath.
 The Logisim circuits provided now consist of three files.

-- 1. Y86Memory.circ This file has not changed and defines the Instruction Memory and a handful of subcircuits exactly as provided in the datapath assignment. - 2.
+- 1. Y86Memory.circ This file has not changed and defines the Instruction Memory and a handful of subcircuits exactly as provided in the last lab. - 2.
 Y86Control.circ This file currently only has one circuit defined in it, and is where you should be doing all of your work in this lab.
 The main circuit in this file is called Y86Control, just like its filename, and the circuit simply consists of the input pins and output pins so that the interface can be used in the parent circuit, Y86.circ. - 3.
-Y86B.circ This is the modified datapath with connections to the Y86Control circuit that you will build in this lab.
+Y86.circ This is the modified datapath with connections to the Y86Control circuit that you will build in this lab.
 In addition to placing the Y86Control circuit interface on the datapath, we have added the Stat register along with control signals for statWrite and statValue.
 Error signals from instruction and data memory have also been tunneled to provide input to the Y86Control circuit.

 Your task is to add combinational logic for all the control outputs of the Y86 circuit.
 The inputs to the circuit include icode, ifun, CC, Stat, imemError, and dmemError.
-All of these are defined on the left side of your Y86Control circuit.
 Your goal is to build a subcircuit for each one or two control signals.
 These subcircuits (all defined in Y86Control.circ) should implement the correct functionality based on the current instruction and other inputs to Y86Control, but not all subcircuits will require all the inputs.

-You may design this control as you like, for instance, you could have subcircuits that generate needs_regids and needs_valC as described in the textbook and use these as inputs to the subcircuit that determines PCIncSrc, or you could simply use the four bits of icode as the input to PCIncSrc.
+You may design this control as you like, for instance, you could have subcircuits that generate needs\regids and needs\valC as described in the textbook and use these as inputs to the subcircuit that determines PCIncSrc, or you could simply use the four bits of icode as the input to PCIncSrc.
 You are, however, required to use subcircuits, so the top level of Y86Control should be your collection of subcircuits along with appropriate wiring of inputs into the subcircuits, and wiring from the outputs of the subcircuits to the output pins of Y86Control.

-The Table below gives the meanings for each of the control signals on the Y86 datapath, and have not changed since phase 1, other than the additions mentioned above.
+The Table below gives the meanings for each of the control signals on the Y86 datapath.
 For each, you should first determine the input(s) for determining the correct control signal value.
 Then build a truth table for each, employing "Don't Care" values to enable minimal circuits.
+You may use Logisim facilities to Analyze and Build the circuits, and may even print the truth table given by Logisim, but you must have appropriate 'X' values for Don't Care's in the truth table, so you may have to go back and update the printed output.